Are anatomical implants for you?

 - There is (potential) but very low chance of rotation which could distort the shape of the breast

 - You may be more likely to see the edge of the implant, particularly if the implant is positioned above the muscle.

 - They are a little more expensive

 Choosing between anatomical and round implants is not an easy decision, that’s why we’ve invested in Scotland’s only 3D imaging system.
 The Vectra 3D scanner first of all scans you, then with the help of your surgeon you will be able to see on-screen both anatomical of round implants in position.
 You will also be able to vary the size of

 the implants depending on your desired outcome.

 Surgery costs for anatomical implants in Scotland starts from £4,499 or just £92.99 a month payable over 5 years.
-We also offer low interest financing options too through our finance partner Pay4later who will give you a decision in just 15 minutes.
+We also offer low interest financing options too through our finance partner Afford it Now who will give you a decision in just 15 minutes.

 For your peace of mind, we have one of the best customer warranty plans available.
 Click here for details.